The Independent Scholar Movement

 In 1986 the San Diego Independent Scholars sponsored a national conference.
 Members of a panel discussed the fact that independent scholars had certain problems that were difficult for local groups to resolve because they involved communicating with national institutions, such as the federal government, foundations, and professional societies.
 Moreover, without a national organization, it was often difficult for independent scholars to find the local groups.
 Following the conference, a committee was formed to investigate the issue further, concluding with the recommendation that a national organization be created.
 Elections to the first board took place in the summer of 1988, and the Coalition was born in 1989.

 The issues of greatest concern to the Coalition have been access to libraries and journals, the policies of agencies that offer academic grants, and technology.
 Repeated investigations and surveys have found that most independent scholars succeed in patching together sufficient access to library services, but that they often have to surmount obstacles in order to do so.
-The most difficult hurdles were obtaining access to certain private university libraries, high fees, and the refusal of borrowing privileges or interlibrary loan service.
+These hurdles have including difficulties in obtaining access to certain private university libraries, high fees, and the refusal of borrowing privileges or interlibrary loan service.
 We asked the disciplinary societies to urge their members to request their academic institutions to provide library privileges, including interlibrary loan privileges, to unaffiliated or unemployed fellow members.
-NCIS now publishes an online directory of public and university libraries in the United States, providing details on borrowing privileges.

 Our early difficulty with the issue of research funding was that many grants were awarded on a salary replacement basis, which discouraged scholars who had no salary from applying.
-Still of concern are cuts in federal allocations to government-sponsored funding agencies such as the NEH and NEA.
 Another trend that has aroused concern is the increasing preference of funding agencies for dealing exclusively with other institutions, not with individuals; a practice that excludes many independent scholars.
-In this scenario NCIS may act as fiscal administrator of the grant, accepting agency funds on the member’s behalf and then dispersing those funds to the member.
+In such situations, the Coalition's not-for-profit status means we can act as fiscal administrator of the grant, accepting agency funds on the member’s behalf and then dispersing those funds to the member.

-The issue of technology has been perennially addressed by the NCIS leadership with recent success in obtaining a NCIS member discount to JSTOR, one of the largest journal archives.
-As of 2014, the launching of a redesigned website will streamline many of NCIS’ administrative tasks, allowing the Board of Directors to focus on issues such as the high cost of subscription to digitized databases of scholarly material, particularly scholarly journals.
+The issue of technology has been perennially addressed by the NCIS leadership, and we have been successful in obtaining a NCIS member discount to JSTOR, one of the largest journal archives.
 We continue to advocate for access to academic libraries equal to that of the institution's own faculty, and extending more privileges to visiting independent scholars.
 These avenues of access will permit our members to use the latest technologies for research in institutional libraries and archives including remote access from their home offices.

-Since its inception NCIS has and continues to adapt to best meet the changing needs of scholars in the 21st century.
+NCIS continues to adapt to best meet the changing needs of scholars in the 21st century.
 Our significant benefits package provides independent scholars with the professional support that comes with institutional affiliation.
-We advocate on members’ behalf to bring them well-deserved recognition for their scholarship and ensure equal access to scholarly resources.
-Distribution and access practices are evolving.
-Publishers and foundations are listening and NCIS is making its cause heard.
+We advocate on members’ behalf to bring them well-deserved recognition for their scholarship and campaign for equal access to scholarly resources.
+Importantly, publishers and foundations are listening, and many journals now accept NCIS membership as affiliation.

 The above text was adapted from Margaret DeLacey’s, “A History of NCIS,”* by Janet Wasserman and Klara Seddon, August 2014.